Noah Dickerson

-Noah Dickerson (born February 1, 1997) is an American basketball player for Starwings Basel of the Swiss Basketball League (SBL).
-He played college basketball for the Washington Huskies.
+Noah Dickerson (born February 1, 1997) is an American basketball player for MVM-OSE Lions in the Nemzeti Bajnokság I/A. He played college basketball for the Washington Huskies.
 As a junior, he was named first-team all-conference in the Pac-12.

 Early life

 Born in Maplewood, New Jersey, Dickerson and his family moved to Atlanta, Georgia when he was 8 years old.
 He has a twin brother, Jordan.
 Dickerson attended The Lovett School and North Atlanta High School before transferring to Montverde Academy, where he played alongside Ben Simmons and D'Angelo Russell, and graduated in 2015.

 College career

 As a sophomore with Washington, Dickerson posted averages of 12.5 points and 8.2 rebounds per game on a 9–22 team.
 Dickerson considered transferring after coach Lorenzo Romar was fired after the season and visited LSU, but opted to return to Washington.
 He had 25 points and seven rebounds in a 78–75 win over Arizona on February 3, 2018.
 As a junior, Dickerson averaged 15.3 points and 8.4 rebounds per game, shooting 56.3 percent from the field.
 He led the Huskies to a 21–13 season and was named to the first-team All-Pac-12.
-Following the season he declared for the 2018 NBA Draft but did not hire an agent, leaving open the possibility of returning to school.
+Following the season he declared for the 2018 NBA draft but did not hire an agent, leaving open the possibility of returning to school.
 On May 30, 2018, Dickerson withdrew from the NBA Draft to return to Washington for senior season.
 As a senior with Washington, he averaged 12.3 points, 7.5 rebounds and 1 steals, while shooting 55 percent from the field.